jaderfv/Product-Management/README.md

 -Install the database that you chose.Inside the folder script contains the script of creation mysql for database ProductManagement and its tables(Product and Supplier)
--After installed the mysql, go to /config/db.php, so put host(pay attention, here should be to put, the ip that it's in the adapter docker network in "Control Panel\Network and Internet\Network Connections", find a conection DockerNat, click with right button, in properties Ipv4...for example, my case was 10.0.75.1) and dbname(name givem to database).
+-After installed the mysql, go to /config/db.php, so put host(pay attention, here should be to put, the ip that it's in the adapter docker network in "Control Panel\Network and Internet\Network Connections", find a conection DockerNat, click with right button, in properties Ipv4...for example, my case was 10.0.75.1) and dbname(name given to database).
 -if a problem occurs saying that certain ip is not allowed, you must open MySql command line and type:

  mysql> grant all privileges on *.* to 'root'@'%' identified by '12345';

  mysql> flush privileges;

 Changing the user(root) for your user and password(12345) for your password.

  What's missing in the project?